my0373/ansible-my0373-fedora/README.md

 ## fonts
 Install and configure a set of standard fonts
 ## git
-Install and configure git for a local user
+A role to install and configure git for a local user on the target system.

+parameters
+# Parameters for the git role

+### The git plaintext username
+    GIT_USER: "Matt York"
+### The git email address to use
+    GIT_EMAIL: "my0373@gmail.com"
+### The default editor
+    GIT_EDITOR: "vim"
+### Git will autosetup the remote branch.
+    GIT_AutoSetupRemote: "true"
+### Git push default
+    GIT_PUSH_DEFAULT: "simple"

 ## kvm
 Install and configure the linux KVM hypervisor.